Satyaranjan8414/Expedia-Clone/README.md

 ### Navbar

 Navigation Bar is the topmost layer or bar of our website.
-In this bar, you find the various types of the menus like More Travel(Stays ,Flight,Cars,Packges,Holidays Activity) ,SignUp , SignIn , SingnOut , Admin etc.
+In this bar, you find the various types of the menus like More Travel(Stays, Flight, Cars, Packges, Holidays Activity), SignUp, SignIn, SingnOut, Admin etc.

 ![Screenshot (320)](https://user-images.githubusercontent.com/107980582/214429157-04d8a2eb-666a-4b5b-99a5-14a92b092830.png)